-We wish to welcome you to our team and thank you for your confidence in our SKIN 3.
+We wish to welcome you to our team and thank you for your confidence in our SKIN 3 P product line.

-We would like to share the enthusiasm with which we created this wing and the importance and care we took in the design and manufacture of this new model in order to offer maximum pleasure on every flight with a Niviuk SKIN 3.
+We would like to share the enthusiasm with which we created this wing and the importance and care we took in the design and manufacture of this new model in order to offer maximum pleasure on every flight with a SKIN 3 P.